skailasa/skailasa.github.io/_posts/2020-02-28-ycombinators.md

 \text{FAC} = (\lambda \text{fac}. \>  (\lambda n. \> (...\text{fac}...))) \text{FAC}
 $$

 which you can verify.
-Why does this help, this loooks worse!
+Why does this help, this looks worse!
 However, we can now see that the above expression is of the form,

 $$